An important factor affecting compilation speed and memory requirements is the

 extensible records theory by Gaster and Jones depends crucially

-that checks that a particular field is not already
+on a predicate lacks that checks that a particular field is not already

 present in a record.
 We might define this as